kev-m/pyCoilGen/docs/source/installation.md

 ### FastHenry2

-The `FastHenry2` application is optionally used to calculate the resistance and inductance of the coil winding.
+The `FastHenry2` application is used to calculate the resistance and inductance of the coil winding.
 This application needs to be downloaded and installed.

+> **Note:** If this package is not installed, then the ... is not calculated.

 #### Windows